apache/fluo/docs/applications.md

  * T2 sets row `4333` and `column `stat count` to `2`
  * T2 commits successfully with a commit timestamp of `6`

-Below is an example log after only setting `io.fluo.tx.collisions` to TRACE.
+Below is an example log after only setting `org.apache.fluo.tx.collisions` to TRACE.
 This setting will only log trace information when a collision occurs.
 Unlike the previous example, what the transaction read and wrote is not logged.
 This shows that a transaction with a start timestamp of `106` and a class name of